ga-curriculum/data-pipelines-and-workflow-orchestration/microlesson-01/README.md

 </h1>

 ## What is a Data Pipeline?
-A **data pipeline** is a series of steps that move and transform data from one system to another.
+A **data pipeline** is a sequence of automated steps that move and transform data from one system to another.
 In modern AI and data-driven applications, pipelines ensure that data is collected, cleaned, transformed, and stored efficiently.

 ### **Key Components of a Data Pipeline:**
 1. **Data Ingestion** - Collecting raw data from multiple sources (APIs, databases, files, etc.).
 2. **Processing & Transformation** - Cleaning, filtering, aggregating, and preparing data for use.
 3. **Storage** - Saving processed data in a database, data warehouse, or lake.
-4. **Analysis & Visualization** - Using data for machine learning, reporting, or dashboards.
+4. **Analysis & Visualization** - Enabling machine learning, reporting, or dashboards.
 5. **Automation & Orchestration** - Managing dependencies, scheduling, and ensuring smooth execution.

 <div class="mermaid">